LMS Elearning Workplace training

 Expert-led courses

 While any decent LXP offers a built-in library of courses, volume, quality, and relevance are your key benchmarks for this feature.
-A platform may have thousands of courses; but if most of these are sub-standard or irrelevant to your team or line of business, you'll do better by considering an LXP with a smaller library of high-quality and relevant content.
+A platform may have thousands of courses; but if most of these are sub-standard or irrelevant to your team or line of business, you'll do better by considering a learning experience platform with a smaller library of high-quality and relevant content.

 LXP UI example featuring the training library of GoSkills